 Are you experiencing any of the above signs?
 If so, please know that your problem will only get worse and not better.
-So you should never attempt to “ride it out” as long as possible.
-Put off septic line pumping and you run the risk of raw sewage getting into your home.
-Not only is this very messy, but it could result in significant structural or property damage.
+So you should never attempt to “ride it out.”
+Put off septic line pumping and you run the risk of raw sewage getting into your home, which could result in significant structural or property damage.

 Never attempt to pump your septic tank yourself.
-Not only is this probably illegal, but it is only a temporary fix at best.
-Instead, contact us for professional septic system services in Atlanta.
+Contact us for professional septic system services in Atlanta.
 Our work will always comply with state and local guidelines, ensuring you are fully protected from any fines and penalties.
 Please contact us if you are experiencing any of the above warning signs.

 There’s no need to put off septic tank pumping when we are only a phone call away.
 We provide prompt, affordable service to those in Decatur, College Park, East Point, and other nearby cities in Georgia.

 Here at The Original Plumber, we advise our Georgia clients to stick with the three-to-five-year interval whenever possible.
 There are plenty of advantages to sticking with a regular septic tank pumping schedule, even if you are not currently experiencing any problems.

 For starters, routine septic tank pumping provides you with peace of mind.
 Septic tank problems often occur at the most inconvenient times, such as when you are expecting company.
 By having your septic tank pumped on a regular basis, you can hopefully avoid a sudden, last-minute surprise.

 Frequent septic pumping can also help you avoid costly septic tank repairs.
 While pumping your tank, we’ll check for problems with your drain field, drain pipes, and septic lines.
 Many times, we are able to catch small problems before they become bigger ones.
 By making timely repairs, you can greatly extend the life of your septic tank system as well.